Miroslav Marinov: Club career

+On 1 July 2025, after his contract with Botev Vratsa ended, he moved to Fratria.

 International career

 In September 2021, Marinov was called up to the Bulgaria U19 national team for the first time, making his debut in a friendly against Malta.
 He then appeared in the UEFA U19 Euro 2022 qualifiers against Bosnia-Herzegovina, Montenegro and Republic of Ireland.